RadioAstronomySoftwareGroup/pyuvsim/docs/usage.rst

 Generating Config Files from Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The scripts ``uvfits_to_telescope_config.py`` and ``uvfits_to_config.py`` are provided for convenience.
-These will accept the path to any valid uvfits file as input, along with output file name options, and will generate telescope layout, telescope configuration, and an obsparam file for a simulation with the same time, frequency, and baseline structure as the data file.
+The scripts ``uvdata_to_telescope_config.py`` and ``uvdata_to_config.py`` are provided for convenience.
+These will accept the path to any valid file readable by UVData as input, along with output file name options, and will generate telescope layout, telescope configuration, and an obsparam file for a simulation with the same time, frequency, and baseline structure as the data file.

 Note that the generated configuration files will still need to be given paths to beam models and source catalogs before they can be used.